AdobeDocs/target.pt-BR/help/c-activities/c-troubleshooting-activities/content-trouble.md

 Se a página não exibir o conteúdo esperado, há algumas etapas que você pode seguir para depurar a entrega de conteúdo.

 * Verifique seu código de campanha ou atividade cuidadosamente.
 Um erro de ortografia ou de outro tipo pode fazer com que o conteúdo esperado não seja exibido.
-* Use mboxTrace ou mboxDebug para solucionar problemas de mbox.
+* Use mboxTrace or mboxDebug to troubleshoot the [!DNL Target] request.
-* Use o Adobe Experience Cloud Debugger, uma ferramenta fácil de usar que fornece praticamente as mesmas informações que o mboxDebug, para solucionar problemas da mbox.
+* Use the Adobe Experience Cloud Debugger, an easy-to-use tool that provides much of the same information as mboxDebug, to troubleshoot the [!DNL Target] request.

-mboxDebug será especialmente útil quando você estiver configurando o Target na página para garantir que a mbox seja acionada e o cookie seja definido.
+mboxDebug is especially useful when you are setting up [!DNL Target] on your page to make sure the [!DNL Target] request is firing and the cookie is being set.
 No entanto, ela não entra no tipo de detalhes que são úteis durante a depuração da entrega de conteúdo.
 Se a sua atividade não aparecer na sua página ou se aparecer conteúdo indesejado, use mboxTrace para examinar e depurar a página atentamente.

 ## Recuperar o token de autorização para usar com as ferramentas de depuração {#section_BED130298E794D1FA229DB7C3358BA54}